 3. Focus on one big idea or goal for your audience.

-4. Get to know your audience before you start preparing presentation.
+4. Get to know your audience before you start preparing the presentation.

 5. Tell stories.

-6. Work diligently on your transitions between main point.
+6. Work diligently on your transitions between the main points.

 7. Get feedback on your speaking from everyone.